robbintt/patternbook/instructions/macos.md

 1. `System Preferences->General`
     1. `Default Web Browser`: Google Chrome
+    1. uncheck: `Allow Handoff between this Mac and your iCloud devices`

 1. `System Preferences->Notifications`
     1. Do this after setting up `chrome` and `messages`